Audible: Audio Entertainment

 ⚖️ Pros & Cons Analysis

-• ❌ The Bad: The subscription-tiering system (Plus vs. Premium Plus) can be confusing for new users to navigate initially.
+• ❌ The Bad: The pricing structure and credit system can be confusing for casual users compared to "all-you-can-eat" streaming models.

 🛠️ Room for Improvement